Yorick-Ryu/SharedNotes/README.md

 In our class, many students have the habit of taking class notes.

 But when we wanted to share our notes with other classmates in real time, trouble came.
 We can't sit together every time, and sometimes we must take online classes because of the COVID-19.
 It's also not convenient to communicate using chat software like WeChat.
 For example, to show Markdown.
-So, I developed Shared Notes, which is a note-taking software that supports real-time sharing, Markdown syntax, and supports Android platform and Desktop platform (Windows, MacOS, Linux).
+So, I developed Shared Notes, which is a note-taking application that supports real-time sharing, Markdown syntax, and supports Android platform and Desktop platform (Windows, MacOS, Linux).
 Limited to my hardware device, there is no iOS version now, but it is planned.

 Depending on time and current personal skills, I have only developed clients for Android and Desktop, which share the full data layer and 75% of the UI layer code.
 Both Android and desktop platforms support responsive layouts to accommodate devices of different sizes.